GrapesJS/grapesjs/docs/modules/Traits.md

 editor.TraitManager.addType('href-next', {
   // ...

-  // Update the component based element changes
+  // Update the component based on element changes
   // `elInput` is the result HTMLElement you get from `createInput` onEvent({ elInput, component, event }) {
     const inputType = elInput.querySelector('.href-next__type');